mesoform/concierge-app-playbook/README.md

 Any Jinja2 templates added to `{{ playbook_dir }}/templates/app` with the `.j2` extension will automatically be processed and copied to files/etc/{{ project_name }} where they will be uploaded to the application configuration directory (default = /etc/{{ project_name }}).
 You can find an example of one already in the directory.
-Even if your files need no processing, simply drop the basic files in this directory with a `.j2` extension and they will be copied to you application configuration directory
+Even if your files need no processing, simply drop the basic files in this directory with a `.j2` extension and they will be copied to you application configuration directory.

+You can add any static scripts and configuration to any other directory in the container by simply adding the full path, relative to the root directory where you want the file to end up at, beneath the `files/` directory.
+For example, If you want something copied to
+`/usr/libexec/bin` inside the container, you will need to create `files/usr/libexec/bin/some_file`.
 #### custom application tests
 _Not implemented but this will be where to manually add or templates will be copied to for tests.
 These will be copied to /tmp in the container_